DavidHe1127/laptop-dev-env-setup/sublime_tweeks.md

 ```

 ### Remove all whitesapces
-Comment this flag out in `Preferences.sublime-settings` to disable whitespaces drawn for indentations.
+Comment this flag out in `Preferences.sublime-settings` to disable whitespaces drawn to show indentations.
 Turn it off when coding in indentation-based language such as `Python`.
 ```json
 // "draw_white_space": "all",
 ```